alexlafroscia/Do_Things/README.md

 ***
 ##Contact Information

-If you want to get a hold of me, feel free to contact me on [Twitter](https://twitter.com/AlexLaFroscia).
+If you want to get a hold of me, feel free to contact me on Twitter: [@alexlafroscia](https://twitter.com/AlexLaFroscia).
 I'd love to get some feedback, positive or negative, as well as suggestions and tips on improving Do!